 Currently we are stocking Yemen Mocca Sanani in our shop.
 This is one of my favorite beans so I thought it fitting to start with this one.
 Evan Collier from Flat Black Coffee

-wrote a wonderful blog discussing why this coffee is so special.
+wrote a wonderful blog discussing why this coffee

 "Here in the good old USA, we value efficiency.
 We want our food fast and fresh.
 We relish cutting out the middleman.
 We employ machines if they can give us the edge.
 In our factories, management conducts time studies to measure how long a given repetitive motion should take.
 Our corporate lawyers log their day by 6 minutes increments.
 We love efficiency.
 But in Yemen, there exists a different set of values.
 The process by which the bean works its way to your cup is anything but efficient.
 The Yemeni people know this but do not care.
 To them it would seem immoral to cut out the intricate series of middlemen or mechanize the sorting process.
 The coffee you are enjoying is not the product of an efficient coop or estate.
 It is the product of ancient rootstock growing organically in the backyards of 1000s of farmers surrounding the city of Sana’a (pronounced “sauna”).
 It probably came down the mountain on the back of a mule from altitudes ranging from 2000-2300 meters.
 The yield is not that good--who can afford irrigation or fertilizer and pesticides?
 Once down the mountain it enters an intricate system of middlemen, where it can change hands many times before it is finally it is processed in Sana’a and graded by the exporter (in the case of our Yemen coffee, that would be Ali Muslot and sons).